 Lev Davodovich Bronstein (Leon Trotsky) escaped from prison using a false passport and went to London

-Most of the Trans Siberian Railway had been completed
+Most of the Trans Siberian Railway had been completed.

 Father Georgi Gapon formed the Assembly of Russian Workers Union

-Social Democrats split into Bolsheviks led by Lenin and Mensheviks led by Martov.
+This meeting of the Russian Social Democratic Labour Party was held in London over a period of two weeks.
+The Social Democrats split into Bolsheviks led by Lenin and Mensheviks led by Martov.
 Lenin and the Bolsheviks wanted a full revolution while the Mensheviks were prepared to work with liberal groups to bring about reform.
 Bolsheviks wanted to restrict membership to the party and lead from a central core while the Mensheviks wanted an open membership and a democratic run party.